 Mamba creates isolated conda environments with sets of packages, that do not interfere with your base Python or with other conda environments.
 To create an environment:

-mamba create --name geotest python numpy spyder
+mamba create --name geotest python numpy folium

 name: geotest